-An Application for Permit to install a fence more than 6 feet tall shall be submitted to the Building Official.
+An Application for Permit to install a fence that is required for (i) pedestrian safety or (ii) a barrier for a swimming pool shall be submitted to the Building Official.
 See the Virginia Uniform Statewide Building Code and the Building Permit Policy for Construction - State Owned Buildings & Structures ([Appendix P](#)) for the scope of work that requires a permit.